Strong online growth seen this holiday shopping season

-SAN FRANCISCO E-commerce is expected to grow strongly this holiday season, spurred by early online deals, the rise of mobile devices and more offers of free shipping.
+SAN FRANCISCO Nov 20 E-commerce is expected to grow strongly this holiday season, spurred by early online deals, the rise of mobile devices and more free shipping offers.

-ComScore Inc expects online sales to grow 15 percent to 18 percent in the United States this holiday season.
-Last year, holiday e-commerce spending rose 15 percent to a record $37.2 billion, according to the firm.
+Holiday sales will likely increase 16.4 percent from a year earlier, outpacing total retail sales, which are forecast to grow about 3.9 percent, according to analysts at Jefferies & Co.

 Doug Anmuth, an analyst at J.P.
-Morgan, expects online purchases in the fourth quarter to top 10 percent of total U.S. retail spending for the first time.
+Morgan, expects online purchases to top 10 percent of total U.S. retail spending for the first time in the fourth quarter.

-"It's still early, but our sense is that we will have a really positive holiday season," said Joel Anderson, head of Walmart.com, the online business of Wal-Mart Stores Inc.
+"It's still early, but our sense is that we will have a really positive holiday season," said Joel Anderson, head of Walmart.com, the online business of Wal-Mart Stores Inc, the world's largest retailer.

 "We're still on forecasts and off to a good start," he added.

-The holiday season is crucial for retailers because that is when they generate the most revenue and a big chunk of their earnings.
+The holiday season is crucial for retailers because that is when they make the most revenue and a big chunk of their earnings.

 Thanksgiving and the days following, which include what is traditionally the busiest online shopping day, Cyber Monday, are more important this year as retailers lure consumers with earlier promotions.

-"This trend could drive a disproportionately higher percent of overall holiday spending to the first half of the period," said Brian Pitz and Brian Fitzgerald, Internet analysts at Jefferies.
+"This trend could drive a disproportionately higher percent of overall holiday spending to the first half of the period," Brian Pitz and Brian Fitzgerald, Internet analysts at Jefferies, said.
 "Heavy promotions would be needed later on to achieve the growth rates of last year."

-Cyber Monday online spending is forecast to jump 30 percent this year, versus growth of 22 percent last year, according to comScore data compiled by Jefferies.
-Last year, Cyber Monday was the busiest online shopping day, with $1.25 billion in sales, according to the data.

 Starting on Thanksgiving, Wal-Mart will send early online deals to customers who connect with the retailer via email, Facebook Inc or by downloading its mobile shopping application to their smartphones.